MSCA-LIKE/OpenScienceTrainingCourse/01_seminar1/notes/readme.md

 As the COVID-19 pandemic spread and affected more people, a lot of people volunteered their time and skills to respond.
 A lot of these initiatives were local, for example delivering food to patients in risk groups, but there were also virtual responses, such as the [COVID-19 tech handbook](https://coronavirustechhandbook.com/).

-In the discussion in our first seminar in October 2020, no-one reported getting directly involved with the reponse to COVID-19.
+In the discussion in our first seminar in October 2020, no-one reported getting directly involved with the response to COVID-19.
 Several people said that they would have liked to, but were unable to find out how they could contribute or what was needed.

 It sometimes takes a lot of effort to find these initiatives.
 It is easier to find these initiatives if they do a bit of advertising, for example through social media.

 This challenge speaks to the need to make science discoverable, which is enabled by good communications, and repositories with good metadata.
-For some examples of solutions to this for COVID-19 see e.g. the [Crowdfight COVID-19 initiative](https://crowdfightcovid19.org/) or the COVID-19 community on Zenodo.org.
+For some examples of solutions to this for COVID-19 see e.g. the [Crowdfight COVID-19 initiative](https://crowdfightcovid19.org/) or the COVID-19 community on [zenodo.org](https://zenodo.org/communities/covid-19/?page=1&size=20).
 We'll discuss some possible solutions to this in later seminars.

 ### Did openness help?